WHY DO THE 2 IDIOTS RECOMMEND BARCELONA WITH KIDS?

-Although it is a popular area, we do not recommend staying in Las Ramblas with kids.
+Although it is a popular area, we do not recommend staying in Las Ramblas in Barcelona with kids.
 It is quite crowded, even into the night.
 Instead, we stayed by Plaza Espana, which is closer to the center of town, making it easier to get around.
 Traveling to Barcelona on a recent trip with our extended family, we also found an AirBnB with four bedrooms and room for all of us.

 CREATING AN IDEAL ITINERARY

-Some visit Barcelona as their jumping off point for a Mediterranean cruise, only staying for a day.
+Some visit Barcelona with kids as their jumping off point for a Mediterranean cruise, only staying for a day.
 While you see a lot in one day, we love this city and all of its artistic, historic and kid-friendly attractions and recommend traveling Barcelona for at least 3 days.
 If you can add on a day trip outside the city, by all means do.
 Spain is a wonderful country for families.
 Here is some information that can help you get started!